Haliburton, Iowa State beat Alabama 104-89

 Alabama: The Crimson Tide just couldn’t keep up with Iowa State shaking loose of its outside shooting funk and getting loose in transition.
 Alabama shot 51% after halftime but spent nearly all night playing catch-up.

+“When they’re hitting like that, you’ve got to make them miss,” Oats said.
+“You’ve got to get into them a little bit better.”

-Iowa State: The 3-point shooting was a welcome sign for coach Steve Prohm.
+Iowa State: The 3-point shooting was a welcome sign for Prohm.
 Iowa State came in shooting just 26.6% from behind the arc, including a 5-for-21 showing in Wednesday’s first-round loss to Michigan that sent the Cyclones to the losers’ bracket.
+Iowa State shot 52% while putting five players in double figures in this one.

 UP NEXT

-Alabama: The Crimson Tide will play in Friday’s seventh-place game against the Seton Hall-Southern Miss loser.
+Alabama: The Crimson Tide will play in Friday’s seventh-place game against Southern Miss.

-Iowa State: The Cyclones will play in Friday’s fifth-place game against the Seton Hall-Southern Miss winner.
+Iowa State: The Cyclones will play in Friday’s fifth-place game against No. 13 Seton Hall.

 Follow Aaron Beard on Twitter at https://twitter.com/aaronbeardap